laxmimerit/Multi-Agent-Deep-RAG/data/rag-data/tables/apple/apple 10-q q2 2024/table_12_page_11.md

 **Page:** 11

-- (1) The valuation techniques used to measure the fair values of the Company's Level 2 financial instruments, which generally have counterparties with high credit ratings, are based on quoted market prices or model-driven valuations using significant inputs derived from or corroborated by observable market data.
 - (2) As  of  June  29,  2024  and  September  30,  2023,  total  marketable  securities  included  $14.1  billion  and  $13.8  billion, respectively, that were restricted from general use, related to the State Aid Decision (refer to Note 6, 'Income Taxes') and other agreements.
 The following table shows the fair value of the Company's non-current marketable debt securities, by contractual maturity, as of June 29, 2024 (in millions):